jlong/personal-docs-space/scratch/frontmatter.md

 | Header    |    Title    | Here's this |
 | Paragraph |     Text    |    And more |

-Without the frontmater being nuked.
+I can make changes without the frontmater being nuked.